 Earlier, it was a luxury to have a website that was mobile optimized, today, however, it is a necessity to have a mobile website as well, if not, you risk losing out on a big chunk of the market.

-There is a travel agency in Ukraine by the name Pockettour that uses Viber, an app which is quite popular in the Asian countries, to conduct business.
+There is a travel agency in Ukraine by the name Pockettour that uses Viber, an app that is quite popular in Asian countries, to conduct business.
 The user can search, book and pay through this app.
-These guys have basically brought the whole travel agency into the users pocket and use an app which is found on majority of the phones.
+These guys have basically brought the whole travel agency into the user’s pocket and use an app that is found on the majority of the phones.

 A great example of video marketing is the one that is used by West Jet.
 They released a thanksgiving video which they called “real-time giving”.
 Just after the video, they saw traffic increase by 100%, bookings increase by 77%, and revenue increase by 86% – and because of high views and lifts in brand perception, it has doubled down on its content marketing efforts.